captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-So, yeah -- we rolled up, 45th and 10th, there’s a damn brawl in the street -- So I called in for back up -- but Rocky Balboa here had other ideas --
+So, yeah—we rolled up, 45th and 10th, there’s a damn brawl in the street—So I called in for back up—but Rocky Balboa here had other ideas—

 ---

 ## DETECTIVE O'CONNOR:
-My blood was flowing, the adrenaline, some guy brushed me --
+My blood was flowing, the adrenaline, some guy brushed me—

 ---

 ## LIEUTENANT CARO:
-Oh she’s the same today -- you should see her at the checkout line at Trader Joe’s --
+Oh she’s the same today—you should see her at the checkout line at Trader Joe’s—

 ---

 ## DETECTIVE O'CONNOR:
--- So I grabbed the guy good, but then he gets leverage, and starts swinging on me.
+—So I grabbed the guy good, but then he gets leverage, and starts swinging on me.
 So Walter came over beat the guy down.

 ---